izumiano/izumisQOL/README.md

 A whitelisting tool for mods

-Showing the individual mod time and death totals in the journal
+Showing an individual mod's time and death totals in the journal

 (EXPERIMENTAL) Swapping modded keybind settings